top of page

 • Reflect back what they’re hearing to ensure understanding.

-When leaders approach conflict with curiosity instead of certainty, they’re more likely to uncover root issues and reach mutually agreeable solutions.
+When leaders approach conflict with curiosity instead of certainty, they are more likely to uncover root issues and reach mutually agreeable solutions.

-Conflict resolution doesn’t happen in a vacuum.
-It should reflect the values and culture of the organization.
+Conflict resolution requires alignment with the values and culture of the organization.

 Ask yourself: